Best flea collars for cats 2024 to keep biting insects at bay

 (Image credit: Getty)

-Fleas are an absolute pest, for both you and your furry friend, but luckily the best flea collars for cats will help you keep these biting insects at bay.
+Fleas are an absolute pest, for both you and your furry friend, but luckily the best flea collars for cats will help you keep these pesky parasites at bay.

-The best topical flea treatments for cats are undoubtedly the best choice for clearing an existing flea infestation, but they’re expensive and need to be regularly reapplied to be effective, which makes them a costly long-term option.
-That’s where the best flea collars for cats come in — they’re cheap, easy to apply, and repel fleas for much longer, with most collars lasting between 4 - 12 months.
+The best topical flea treatments for cats are undoubtedly the superior choice for clearing an existing flea infestation, but they’re expensive and need to be regularly reapplied to be effective, which makes them a costly long-term option.
+That’s where the best flea collars for cats come in – they’re cheap, easy to apply, and repel fleas for much longer, with most collars lasting between four and 12 months.

 PetsRadar's pick of the best flea collars for cats